CJLST/ZZAnalysis/AnalysisStep/test/prod/PRODUCTION.md

 ./executeRun_8TeV.sh <YYMMDD> | tee trees/<YYMMDD>/PRODFSR_8TeV/secondary_log.txt
 ```

-Please store the logs as suggested, as they contain useulf information to understand what happens if some file has a problem.Z
+Please store the logs as suggested, as they contain useulf information to understand what happens if some file has a problem.